 Ease of Access and Visibility

-How about for you?
+How about you?
 Is it easy for you to get there?
 As the owner, you will be at your restaurant quite a lot.
 Can you get there easily; is it a long commute from home?
 The easier it is for you to get to your own restaurant, the better the location.

 Is there parking available in your location?
 Will the offer of parking be a necessity or a perk?
-For example, if your location is in a busy city with limited parking, you may want to offer valet parking services, or locate a lot nearby that you can utilize for your guests at a discounted rate.
+For example, if your location is in a busy area of the city with limited parking, you may want to offer valet parking services, or locate a lot nearby that you can utilize for your guests at a discounted rate.
 If your desired location is a rural one, then parking may not be an issue.